Office of Academic and

 2nd Place: James Gibson, Garrett Carter, and Alex Sharron.

 3rd Place: John Michael Baggett, Alexander Gregg and Jessie Kitts.

-The Society of Hispanic Professional Engineers (SHPE) at UTK coordinated the very first Solar/Fuel Cell Car Race ("Solar Racer Race") in Ferris Hall 510 and the 5th floor hallway.
-Thirteen schools from around TN were represented and had teams of 3 students each.
+The Society of Hispanic Professional Engineers (SHPE) at UTK coordinated the very first Solar/Fuel Cell Car Race ("Solar Racer Race") in Ferris Hall 510 and the fifth floor hallway.
+Thirteen schools from around Tennessee were represented and had teams of three students each.
 SHPE wishes to inspire and promote interest and excitement for STEM related disciplines among high school students in our area.
 The competition involved following instructions to assemble a race car, then exposing the solar panel to light from lamps for electrolysis, until enough hydrogen and oxygen were produced, to then rewire and connect the small motor and the fuel cell together.
-Once ready the students took the car to the start line and let go to see if they had created enough fuel to reach the finish line, 22 ft away.
+Once ready the students took the car to the start line and let go to see if they had created enough fuel to reach the finish line, 22 feet away.
 The big winners were: Pigeon Forge, followed by Cherokee (2nd Place) and Kenwood (3rd).
 Each student received certificates, UT orange beads, and an "ENGINEERING @ UTK" wristband.
 First and second place received an etched acrylic trophy.
 Next year, SHPE is planning already to introduce the very first "Windmill" competition.

 Solar/Fuel Cell Car Race Winners for 2013

 1st Place – Pigeon Forge High School